 Session V: August 20-21 (Fall Orientation)

-Freshmen Orientation Schedule (PDF) 2014 Orientation drafts will be available in February 2014
+Freshman Orientation Schedule (PDF) 2014 Orientation drafts will be available in March 2014

 Please note that these schedules are tentative and subject to change.
 You will receive a final schedule when you check in for your orientation session.

 Students can register online for the session of their choice.
 After you have successfully registered online, you will receive an email confirmation.

 International students should contact the International Center at 803/323-2133 regarding Orientation requirements and accommodations.

 Students or Guests with Disabilities